 When it comes to edging, the La Sportiva Miura VS is top-notch.
 Its stiff midsole and slight downturn help toe in on gently overhanging terrain.
 At the same time, its shape allows for precision edging on vertical terrain and even slabs.
 These shoes are edging masters.

 Additionally, the Unparallel Up Lace and the Scarpa Vapor V perform well in the edging category.
 The Five Ten Kirigami wasn't quite stiff enough to perform well in this metric.
-The Scarpa Arpia also fell short.
+The Black Diamond Momentum also fell short.
 Both shoes, though very different in shape and style, were too soft in the midsole, making it hard to hold an edge on vertical terrain.

 As the name implies, the crack climbing metric evaluates how well a shoe will perform when jammed into cracks.
 Sliding your foot into a crack and twisting to the side so that you can stand up on it is one of the more unique ways to use your feet while climbing.
 A good crack shoe has a flatter shape that can fit inside a crack without painfully impacting the knuckle of the toes (as opposed to a downturned toe).
 Additionally, these shoes have a stiff platform that supports the whole foot, and that prevents lateral taco-ing with enough rubber along the side of the shoe to find purchase on the interior and edges of the crack.
 Ideally, a crack shoe will also be decent at edging and smearing since you will likely need to do all of these things on a traditional climb, even if it's just a single pitch.

-Typically, we like to use the La Sportiva TC Pro for crack climbing, though this is not a women's specific shoe.
-The TC is stiff yet sensitive and can be sized up for a comfortable all-day shoe or sized tight for more technical climbing.
-When it comes to long days of crack climbing in Yosemite Valley, for example, we typically go with TC Pros instead of one of the women's specific models found in this review.
+Sometimes we opt for the hi-top La Sportiva TC Pros for crack climbing, though this is not a women's specific shoe.
+The TC Pro is stiff yet sensitive and can be sized up for a comfortable all-day shoe or sized tight for more technical climbing.
+When it comes to long days of wide crack climbing in Yosemite Valley, for example, the TC Pros would be our choice instead of one of the women's specific models found in this review.

 Although the Miura VS has some downturn in the toe, there is not enough of a curve to be painful when jammed, and this bit of aggression helps work the toe into difficult, finger-sized cracks.